Thomas Muthee: Wasilla Assembly of God

 Bishop Muthee visited the Wasilla Assembly of God in 2005, delivering several guest sermons.
 During one sermon, Muthee covered seven areas of society that he said Christians should control, including the economic area:

 The Bible says that the wealth of the wicked is stored up for the righteous.
 It is high time that we have top Christian businessmen, businesswomen, bankers, you know, who are men and women of integrity, running the economics of our nations.
-That’s what we are waiting for.
-That’s part and parcel of transformation.
-If you look at the Israelites, you know, that’s how they won.
-And that’s how they are, even today.
+That's what we are waiting for.
+That's part and parcel of transformation.
+If you look at the Israelites, you know, that's how they won.
+And that's how they are, even today.
 When we will see that, you know, the talk transport us in the lands.
 We see, you know, the bankers.
 We see the people holding the paths.
 They are believers.
 We will not have the kind of corruption that we are hearing in our societies.

 There has been debate over the meaning of his comments, with some interpreting them to be antisemitic, while others believe that Muthee sees Jews as role models for Christians.

 Muthee also said that he believed that Christians should influence education, stating, "If we have that in our schools we will not have kids being taught how to worship Buddha, how to worship (Prophet) Mohammed.
 We will not have in the curriculum, witchcraft and sorcery."

 During the same sermon, Muthee prayed over Sarah Palin, who was then campaigning for Alaska governor, asking God to "bring finances her way even for the campaign in the name of Jesus...
 Use her to turn this nation the other way around and to keep her safe from every form of witchcraft."
 When Palin spoke to missionaries at the church in June 2008, she referenced the blessing, saying, "Pastor Muthee was here and he was praying over me, and you know how he speaks and he's so bold.
 And he was praying 'Lord make a way, Lord make a way'...
 He said, 'Lord make a way and let her do this next step.'
 And that's exactly what happened."

 On September 25, 2008, during the United States presidential election, an Associated Press article on the blessing was published in international news.
-Some sources compared the story to the Jeremiah Wright controversy, but The Boston Herald described it as "all smoke and no fire," pointing out that some religious experts believed that, in light of Muthee's cultural background, there was nothing strange about the prayer.
+Some sources compared the story to the Jeremiah Wright controversy.
+The Boston Herald described it as "all smoke and no fire," pointing out that some religious experts believed that, in light of Muthee's cultural background, there was nothing strange about the prayer.

 Muthee returned to the Wasilla church as a guest speaker for the weekend of September 20–22, 2008.
 He spoke there again in October 2010, with video footage available on the church's website.